rrrrrrockpang/defects4j/framework/bug-mining/work_dir/README.md

 # Overview of patch minimization for commons-configuration and commons-validator

 This is a temporary working fork of defects4j repository.
-We aim to minimize candidate reproducible bug to the database.
+We aim to minimize candidate reproducible bugs to the database.

 We will minimize the bugs at this fork and `promote-to-db` after we collect all minimization.